Previous Page Next Page

 6130 Community Centers

-Community centers can provide a wide variety of services to clients with intellectual and developmental disabilities, mental health diagnoses, and substance use disorders.
+Community centers provide a wide variety of services to clients with intellectual and developmental disabilities, mental health diagnoses, and substance use disorders.
 Community centers provide services to clients at the community center, in the community, or in the client’s own home or client’s family’s home.

-Community centers may employ some Home and Community-based Services (HCS) caregivers and Texas Home Living (TxHmL) caregivers who provide services in the client’s own home or client’s family’s home.
+- Employ some Home and Community-based Services (HCS) caregivers and Texas Home Living (TxHmL) caregivers who provide services in the client’s own home or client’s family’s home.

 Community centers are also referred to as the following: